This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Radiation therapy uses high-energy x-ray beams to kill cancer cells.

 - Surgery may be needed to remove your bladder.
-Healthcare providers will then need to make an opening to the outside of your body for urine to pass through.
 Surrounding organs and lymph nodes may also be removed.
+Surgery may be needed if the cancer has spread to the muscle layer of the bladder.

 - Drink liquids as directed.
-Your healthcare provider may recommend that you drink more liquids to prevent dehydration.
+You may need to drink more liquids than usual to prevent dehydration.
 Ask how much liquid to drink each day and which liquids are best for you.

 - Exercise as directed.
 Exercise may help increase your energy level and appetite.
 Ask your healthcare provider how much exercise you need and which exercises are best for you.